Coming Apart (film): Reception

+Contemporary

 Vincent Canby of The New York Times wrote, "As an attempt to elevate pornography ... into art, it is often witty and funny but it fails for several reasons, including Ginsberg's self-imposed limitations on form (to which he's not completely faithful)."
 He elaborated that "the screenplay, like the film, eventually drifts in a horizontal direction into a kind of foggy confusion."
 Variety stated, "The problem with Coming Apart is that while it suggests some interesting ideas, it can't deliver any of them in cogent form.
 If Torn is supposed to be some form of saint in the 20th century religion of psychiatry, prepared to accept the truth of his perceptions with detached irony, this only adds to the deadness of the film as public entertainment."
-Gene Siskel of the Chicago Tribune gave the film 3.5 stars out of 4 and praised Rip Torn for "a brilliantly controlled performance.
+Gene Siskel of the Chicago Tribune gave the film 3.5 stars out of 4 and praised Torn for "a brilliantly controlled performance.
 He never appears to be acting."

 Kevin Thomas of the Los Angeles Times wrote, "In this dreary study of the disintegration of a New York psychologist (Rip Torn), Ginsberg made the mistake of placing professional actors in improvised Warhol-like situations ...
 What we're left with, consequently, is scarcely more than some mild but mainly tedious pornography for intellectuals."
 Gary Arnold of The Washington Post wrote, "Compared to the erotic satire, the film's serious pretensions seem so uninspired and derivative that it's only natural to find that your interest dwindles once the characters start sorting out their souls ... the breakdowns turn morbidly sentimental and theatrically pat."
 Life reviewer Richard Schickel praised Torn's performance, Ginsberg's inventive use of camera and sound, and the "illuminating" portrayal of a schizophrenic breakdown.
-Andrew Sarris of The Village Voice gave it a less favorable review, however, and the film was a commercial failure.
-John Simon described Coming Apart as 'pretentious juvenile pornography'.
+John Simon unfavorably described the film as "pretentious juvenile pornography."

+Retrospective

 The film has since attained a cult following among critics and filmmakers.
+Andrew Sarris of The Village Voice gave it a less favorable review in 1998.
+John Anderson of Newsday awarded the film a mixed review in a 1999 assessment, praising the performance and noting that audiences at the time of the film's initial release could not "deny its magnetic morbidity...
+Ultimately, though, Coming Apart is a time capsule filled with bile.
+So open at your own risk."

+Related works

+Ginsberg wrote a movie tie-in novelization of the film which was published by Lancer Books in 1969.